swaaws/ARiMg/README.md

 * Support ISO's with Preseed File \*-\*
 * expand fs
 * Set Workdirectory to /tmp
+* (dream) use multicast for anounce
 * Reorganise: chart. md # Depenency Relationship Diagram

 ## Operating system peculiarities
-* ArchLinuxARM dosnt have sudo. so ansible cant work at this point use --ask-become
+* ArchLinuxARM dosnt have sudo. so ansible cant work at this point. use --ask-become

 ## Download Structure

-In most cases the Operating System comes as a Compressed File with an Image(img) or as a Plain Root Directory(rootfs):
+In most cases the Operating System comes as a Compressed File as an Image(img) or as a Plain Root Directory(rootfs):

 - Plain Root Directory in ...
 (Your Flavour Compression Algorithm)